|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 Day 1: Arrive in Casablanca

-Day 2: Casablanca and Meknes
+Day 2: Casablanca, Rabat and Volubilis

 Before departing Casablanca, we visit the Hassan II Mosque (one of the largest in the world).
 We drive from Casablanca to the imperial city and capital, Rabat.
-Here we visit the Royal Palace and the Mausoleum of Mohammed V.
+Here we visit the Royal Palace and the Mausoleum of Mohammed V. We also visit the Roman ruins of Chellah Necropolis, which date back to the 1st century.
+Today the ruins are overgrown with fruit trees and wild flowers and are home to a colony of storks.

-Day 4: Medieval City of Fez
+Day 4: Medieval City of Fes

-Fez, the oldest of the imperial cities, is the symbolic heart of Morocco and a UNESCO World Heritage Site.
+Fes, the oldest of the imperial cities, is the symbolic heart of Morocco and a UNESCO World Heritage Site.
 We explore the medieval Medina, where narrow winding alleys and covered bazaars offer every conceivable type of craft workshop, market, restaurant and mosque, all surrounded by magnificent old stone walls.
 Our stroll through this ancient labyrinth highlights the color and activity of Moroccan souks (markets).

-Day 5: Traversing the Mountains to Erfoud
+Day 5: Traversing the Mountains to the Sahara

 Our day begins with a morning trip across the Middle Atlas Mountains and the beautiful cedar trees that cover their slopes.
 In the afternoon, we reach the Ziz Valley with its magnificent gorges.

-Day 6: Merzouga
+Day 6: Erfoud and Merzouga

-Day 7: Berber Experience
+Day 7: Camel Safari, Berber Experience & Overnight in the Sahara

 Day 8: Golden Saharan Sunrise, Todra Gorge

 We wake up early to watch a spectacular golden sunrise over the Merzouga Dunes.
-Following breakfast, we travel in 4x4 jeeps across the desert landscape, and we meet up with our bus before our departure northwest towards Tinehir and the striking Todra Gorge.
+Following breakfast, we travel in 4x4 jeeps across the desert landscape and we meet up with our bus before our departure northwest towards Tinghir and the striking Todra Gorge.
 This gorge lies at the end of a lush valley filled with mud-brick villages and palm groves.
 Hemmed in by barren, craggy mountains, it is one of Morocco's most magnificent natural sights.
 The natural walls are 1,000 feet high and a river runs through the bottom of the gorge that narrows to a width of only 30 feet.

 Day 9: Ouarzazate